-Welcome to the online digital research data repository of multi-disciplinary research datasets produced at the University of Nottingham, hosted by Information Services and managed and curated by Libraries, Research & Learning Resources.
+Welcome to the online digital research data repository of multi-disciplinary research datasets produced at the University of Nottingham, hosted by Digital and Technology Services and managed and curated by University of Nottingham Libraries.

 University of Nottingham researchers who have produced research data associated with an existing or forthcoming publication, or which has potential use for other researchers, are invited to upload their dataset.
 For each published dataset, a Datacite DOI is issued by this service.
 For detailed instructions as to how to make a deposit, please see our Depositing Guide

 From competition to facilitation: temporal contiguity determines interactions between events in human Action-Outcome performance (The University of Nottingham, 2021-09-17)Three experiments (n=81, n=81, n=82 respectively) explored how temporal contiguity influences Action-Outcome learning, assessing whether an intervening signal competed, facilitated, or had no effect on performance and ...